National Population Health Survey: Household Component, Cross-sectional (NPHS)

 Several questions allowing write-in responses had the write-in information coded to either new unique categories, or to an existing category.
 Where possible (e.g., occupation, industry, diseases), the coding followed the standard classification systems as used either in the Census of Population or in other Statistics Canada surveys such as the Health and Activity Limitation Survey and General Social Survey-Cycle 6.

-Cycle 2 industry and occupation data were coded to the Standard Industrial Classification 1980 (SIC-80) and the Standard Occupational Classification 1980 (SOC-80).
+Cycle 3 industry and occupation data were coded to the North American Industrial Classification System (NAICS) and Standard Occupational Classification 1991 (SOC-91).

 Estimation from NPHS data was done using the sampling weights provided with each data set.
 These weights were computed using an approach where an initial weight representing the inverse probability of selection was computed.
 This weight was then adjusted to take into account the various specifics of the survey.
 The typical adjustment was the one to compensate for non-response; homogeneous response groups were formed based on data available from both respondents and non-respondents.
 For the part of the sample that comes from the longitudinal panel, this adjustment used the longitudinal data from previous cycles.
 The CHAID algorithm was used to determine which variables best characterize the response groups.
 Once the adjustments were made, the last step consisted of post-stratifying the weights based on 10 age-sex groups (one-dimensional post-stratification) to insure consistency with the available Census-based estimates for the reference year of the survey.